bem-site/bem-js-tutorial/README.md

 });
 ```

-The traffic light works switching its `status` modifier from the `stop` to the
+The traffic light works by switching its `status` modifier from the `stop` to the
 `slow` and then to the `go` values.
 In its initializing method it is said to set
-a modifier `status_stop` to the block, so the the cycle begins.
+a modifier `status_stop` to the block, so that the cycle begins.

-The `status` modifier declared with its callback, once for all its values.
+The `status` modifier is declared with its callback, once for all its values.
 This
-is a nice way to get rid of copy&paste if the corresponsing states work similar.
+is a good way to get rid of copy&paste if the corresponsing states work similarly.

 ```js
 modules.define('i-bem__dom', function(provide, DOM) {